e271828e/Flight.jl/docs/notes/design/framework_spec.md

 frozen-exact doctrine is consumer-scoped, not a capability wall: today's services differentiate the continuous dynamics with `z` held, for which a frozen discrete output — a ZOH constant with zero partials — is the exact answer, enforced by the type system ([§11.2](#112-the-declaration-inventory)).
+Stated once, because the question recurs: **the frozen discrete cell is not an AD limitation on the signal path; it is the true zero of an instantaneous dependence that the hybrid semantics never had** — the dataflow through a discrete component is temporal, not instantaneous, and AD follows actual dataflow (`frozen_discrete_walkthrough.md` works the three-component chain through).
 Differentiating "through" the discrete side means differentiating a *different object*: the sampled-data step map $\Phi : (x_k, z_k, \mathrm{slots}) \to (x_{k+1}, z_{k+1})$ (integrate one period, then run the due ticks).
-The extension is additive along existing seams: walked-leaf parametrization of `z`'s real-scalar leaves (counters/enums stay pinned, like `m`); opt-in participation on discrete components (frozen-exact stays the default; a participating component opts in through an explicit trait, the leaf walk then parametrizing its cells instead of pinning them — graceful migration, no flag day); one new [§12.4](#124-activations-executable-sets-laziness-caching) activation ("continuous chain + `f` + discrete `h_z`/`h_zu` + `g`"); and forward sensitivities through the in-house RK steppers for free, a payoff of owning the loop ([§8.1](#81-loop-ownership-the-framework-owns-the-simulation-loop)).
+The extension is additive along existing seams: walked-leaf parametrization of `z`'s real-scalar leaves (counters/enums stay pinned, like `m`); opt-in participation on discrete components (frozen-exact stays the default; a participating component opts in through an explicit trait, which **brings the two-argument `T`-form of `output_types` with it** — the trait flips the leaf's mandated declaration shape from the plain form to the continuous one ([§11.2](#112-the-declaration-inventory), [§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)), so participation stays authored per leaf on that tier too, and the hinge is recorded here so the two forms stay compatible — graceful migration, no flag day); one new [§12.4](#124-activations-executable-sets-laziness-caching) activation ("continuous chain + `f` + discrete `h_z`/`h_zu` + `g`"); and forward sensitivities through the in-house RK steppers for free, a payoff of owning the loop ([§8.1](#81-loop-ownership-the-framework-owns-the-simulation-loop)).
 The honest
 boundary: $\Phi$ is differentiable only where the event pattern is locally